TarasFirst/py-fastapi-city-temperature-management-api/README.md

 With this tool, you can add any city to the database and retrieve temperature data for these cities, provided the Weather API has such data available.

+## Terms of Use

+This project uses the Visual Crossing Corporation (“Provider”) API to fetch data.
+By using this API, you agree to comply with the API Provider's Terms of Use, which you can review at https://www.visualcrossing.com/weather-services-terms.
+Please make sure to read and agree to these terms before using the application.

 ## Description
 This project is a FastAPI application that manages city data and their corresponding temperature records.
 The project includes:
 - A CRUD API to manage city data.